Agent

 Agents Overview

-An agent is configuration object that defines the tools, instructions, and model settings - it's not a running process but rather a blueprint or template.
+An agent is a configuration object that defines the tools, instructions, and model settings - it's not a running process but rather a blueprint or template.
 The actual execution of tasks happens separately when you invoke this agent configuration, keeping the definition distinct from its runtime behavior.
 Think of an agent as a recipe that specifies ingredients and instructions: the recipe itself doesn't cook the meal, but it provides all the necessary information for someone (or something) to execute the cooking process when needed.

 Creating an Agent